Pesto Rice Salad

 Now turn on the heat and stir with a wooden spoon, adding 1 level teaspoon of salt.

-As soon as it's ready, tip all the rice into a serving bowl, then simply pour in the lemon juice, olive oil and the remaining pesto sauce.
+As soon as it's ready, tip all the rice into a serving bowl, then simply pour in the remaining pesto sauce.

 Combine the ingredients together, stirring and tossing.
 At this stage taste and season with salt and pepper.

-Finally scatter some torn basil leaves, finely chopped spring onion and then some shavings of Parmesan over the surface of the salad as a garnish.
+Finally scatter some torn basil leaves, finely chopped spring onion and then the shavings of Parmigiano Reggiano over the surface of the salad as a garnish.

-If you want to serve the salad cold, add the basil, onion and Parmesan just before serving.
+If you want to serve the salad cold, add the fresh basil, spring onion and Parmigiano Reggiano just before serving.

 Return to Homepage